Get On A Flight

 WORLD WAR II MEMORIAL

-Busses will park directly in front of the Memorial entrance where often some legislators from Congress will come out to visit the veterans and the guardians.
 The World War II Memorial honors the service of over 16 million service members of the Armed Forces of the United States of America, the support of millions on the home front, and the sacrifice of 405,399 Americans who gave their life.
 This memorial pays tribute to the “Greatest Generation”.

 KOREAN WAR MEMORIAL